 Will support be provided digitally or in-person?

 Most of the sources of support outlined above will be offered digitally in the first instance.
 On-campus meetings can be made available on request where an appropriate space can be provided which ensures the safety of all attendees.
-You may need to wear a face covering if this is required under Scottish Government guidelines when your meeting takes place.
+You will be expected to wear a face covering if this is required under Scottish Government restrictions when your meeting takes place.

-We aim to increase the availability of on-campus in-person support as soon as Scottish Government guidance makes it possible to do so.
+We aim to increase the availability of on-campus in-person support as soon as Scottish Government restrictions makes it possible to do so.

 Is one-to-one support available outside the School?